sapcc/swift-drive-autopilot/HACKING.md

 General note: All commands can be executed as a regular user.
 Usage of `sudo` indicates when super-user privileges are required.

+General note 2: I'm assuming Linux here.
+Good luck getting `cryptsetup` to work on macOS.
+(Windows might work with the WSL.)

 ## Initial setup

 Since I don't have physical disks to spare for the purpose of testing, I use image files that are set up as loop